Called to the Ontario Bar, 1994

 For Legal Reform.
-The YWCA noted, in particular, my work on a national level for custody law reform, my leadership role in the No Religious Arbitration Coalition in Ontario, my work providing legal information to isolated and marginalized women and my mentorship of young women law students, “whose moral compasses have been set working under her tutelage.”
+The YWCA noted, in particular, work on a national level for custody law reform, leadership role in the No Religious Arbitration Coalition in Ontario, work providing legal information to isolated and marginalized women and mentorship of young women law students, “whose moral compasses have been set working under her tutelage.”

 Linda Clippingdale Award, 2001